Sponsianus: Theories

 Scholars who accept the historicity of Sponsianus have proposed several possibilities for when and where Sponsianus would have been active.
 One explanation, based upon the other coins found with the aurei, would date Sponsian's activity to the 240s, during the rule of Gordian III (238–244) or Philip the Arab (244–249).
 Based upon the location of his aurei, some scholars posit that he may have staged a revolt in Pannonia.
 Ilkka Syvänne places the revolt early in Philip's reign, and identifies Sponsianus with the obscure Severus Hostilianus mentioned in later Byzantine histories (though he notes the evidence is circumstantial).

 Another explanation is that he was a military commander who crowned himself as emperor when Dacia was cut off from the rest of the empire around 260.
 With an ongoing pandemic and civil war, and the empire being fragmented at the time, Sponsianus may have assumed supreme command to protect the military and civilian population of Dacia until order was restored.
 The Romans eventually evacuated Dacia between 271 and 275.
 According to Jesper Ericsson:

 Our interpretation is that he was in charge to maintain control of the military and of the civilian population because they were surrounded and completely cut off.
 In order to create a functioning economy in the province they decided to mint their own coins.

 The Roman Empire in this period was highly unstable; many peripheral areas were left to fend for themselves.
 Dacia in particular was abandoned in the 270s by Aurelian after it was deemed too difficult to defend.
 Sponsianus may have found himself responsible for thousands of people, without support from the central regime of the empire, and surrounded by hostile tribes; in this context, Sponsianus taking the title of emperor has been characterized as an attempt to maintain order.
 He would have had access to a military force consisting of two legions there and their associated auxiliary personnel, totalling tens of thousands of soldiers.
 No other evidence has been found of Sponsianus' rule, and if he did exist, this would seem to indicate that Sponsianus was either uninterested or unsuccessful in expanding his territory.

+In his Roman Imperial Coinage Volume IV Part 3 (2026) catalogue, the numismatic scholar Roger Bland, formerly of the British Museum, included a dedicated appendix for Sponsian called 'Sponsian, a fictitious emperor, and the ‘Transylvanian find’', examining all the arguments currently fielded for and against Sponsian as an authentic historical figure.
+He concluded ‘Taken together, these arguments from the leading experts in the field seem to me to be decisive.
+Much as one might like to believe in this curious group of purported “barbarian” imitations and so in the historicity of an otherwise unknown emperor Sponsian, it seems most likely that this is a group of Renaissance forgeries and that no such a person as Sponsian existed.’
+Bland cites a passage in John Evelyn’s Numismata (1697, 219) which describes the production of similar forgeries, and finished, ‘This certainly provides a possible context for these forgeries.’